andresriancho/aws-backup/README.md

 manage and were not manually tagged will be notified by the lambda function to the operations team.

+## Regions

+AWS Backup will select resources per-region, this solution needs to be deployed multiple times, one for each region where your company is creating resources.

 ## Disabling backup

 It is possible to disable backups for a specific resource using the tag `backup_policy`